Simmaron is currently raising funds for new studies to scientifically redefine ME/CFS.

 Simmaron is the only non-governmental investigator awarded samples from the NIH XMRV study to date!
 This unique opportunity must be funded to proceed, and we need your help.

-Simmaron is also the only ME/CFS research organization in the US seeking to answer WHY ME/CFS patients have a higher incidence of cancer, that we know of.
+Simmaron is also the only ME/CFS research organization in the US seeking to answer WHY ME/CFS patients have a higher incidence of cancer.

 Donate as we scientifically redefine ME/CFS!